stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

-# RX nRF24L01 (motor-servo driver, telemetry)
+# RC receiver (motor-servo driver, telemetry)
-RC receiver nRF24L01 with ATmega328P/16Mhz.
+RC receiver with fixed RF channel and fixed address.
-Telemetry sends the monitored voltage A1 and RSSI to TX.
+Telemetry sends measured voltage and "fake" RSSI (the nRF24L01+ transceiver does not contain real RSSI and is only a rough measurement of lost packets).

 The hardware includes a low-cost nRF24L01+ transceiver and an ATmega328P processor.
 The motor driver IC is based on MX1208, MX1508, MX1515, MX1616, MX1919 and others similar, which uses 4x PWM input control signals.